 A rain sensor is an automated device that shuts off your lawn irrigation system every time it rains.
-It is a relatively cheap device that can save up to 45 percent of your water bills, help protect the environment and conserve water.
+It is a relatively cheap device that can save up to 45% of your water bills, help protect the environment and conserve water.

-A rain sensor is mounted outdoors away from trees and roof over hangs so that it can collect rainwater without obstruction.
-A rain sensor can either be wired or wirelessly attached into a lawn irrigation system.
+A rain sensor is mounted outdoors away from trees and roof overhangs so that it can collect rainwater without obstruction.
+A rain sensor can either be wired or wirelessly attached to a lawn irrigation system.

 How a Rain Sensor Works

 There are three ways in which a rain sensor works.
 The first is by using a collection cup where rainwater is collected and weighed.
 The weight of the rainwater in the collection cup will then break the electrical connection to the pump or sprinkler valves of your lawn irrigation system.
 The second way is a variation of the first where instead of weighing the amount of water in the collection cup, an electrode is used to measure the amount of rainwater.
 The third way is by using an expansion disc made of cork.
 When enough rain hits the cork, it expands and triggers the break mechanism of the rain sensor preventing electricity from running into your lawn irrigation system.